-'Never married' men still more likely to die from cancerOctober 14th, 2011 in Health /
+'Never married' men still more likely to die from cancerOctober 14, 2011 in Medicine & Health / Health

 It is known that the unmarried are in general more likely to die than their married counterparts and there is some indication that the divide is in fact getting worse.
 New research published in BioMed Central's open access journal BMC Public Health looks at the changes in cancer survival over the past 40 years and show that the difference in mortality between the married and never married, especially between married and never married men, has also increased.

 Håkon Kravdal from the University of Oslo and Dr Astri Syse from the Cancer Registry of Norway looked at survival data from patients diagnosed with cancer between 1970 and 2007 and compared this to their marital status married, never married, divorced/separated, or widowed.
 Their results showed that the unmarried have a greater risk of mortality regardless of age, education, site of tumour, time since diagnosis, and cancer stage.
 Additionally, over the 40 years for the study, the effect of never having been married on mortality increased from 18% to 35% for men and from 17% to 22% for women.